TechieTeee/Kafka-Python-Streaming-for-Agricultural-Commodities/README.md

 ## Kafka Python Streaming for Agricultural Commodities Data
 * Python Script to Stream Agricultural Commodities Data in Python from CSV Value Holding Data
+* Data in Zip File
+  * Can unzip file and then load into scipt
+  * Or use data directly from Kaggle